Resume Tips

 - Emphasize transferable skills.

-- Ensure conciseness and well-structured format.
+- Be sure to use a concise and well-structured format.

-- Be sure to proofread the document thoroughly for any mistakes.
+- Make sure you proofread your work thoroughly for any errors.

 Additional Information